 4. Students are required to complete ALL of the following requirements before full acceptance into the program.

-At the time of application, you must have completed the following prerequisite courses with a grade of "C" or better AND a cumulative GPA of 3.0 or higher, OR are currently registered for the prerequisite courses during spring semester 2022 (Note: all prerequisite coursework must be completed by the end of spring semester 2022.
+At the time of Fall 2023 application, you must have completed the following prerequisite courses with a grade of "C" or better AND a cumulative GPA of 3.0 or higher, OR are currently registered for the prerequisite courses during spring semester 2023 (Note: all prerequisite coursework must be completed by the end of spring semester 2023.
 Students with summer coursework will be considered a lateapplicant, and will be considered on a space available basis):

 Ranking points are based on prerequisite courses GPA, TEAS score, and LPN work experience